davidsawyer/airbnb-price-per-night-correcter/readme.md

 ## todos
 - [ ] add prettier
+- [ ] add French translation (and general infrastructure to support i18n)
 - [ ] handle all currencies
 - [ ] include banner on top of page to notify user if the scraping is broken
 - [ ] Safari version